1998–99 Orlando Magic season: Off-season

+Regular season

+With the addition of Austin and Harpring, and with Penny Hardaway playing a full season after missing most of the previous season due to a knee injury, the Magic got off to a fast start by winning 14 of their first 18 games of the regular season.
 At mid-season, the team signed free agent B.J.
 Armstrong, who was previously released by the Los Angeles Lakers, who acquired him from the Charlotte Hornets in a mid-season trade.
-The Magic played solid basketball winning 14 of their first 18 games of the regular season, then won their final four games, and finished in second place in the Atlantic Division with a 33–17 record, earning the third seed in the Eastern Conference, and returning to the NBA playoffs after a one-year absence.
+The Magic posted a six-game winning streak in April, but later on posted a five-game losing streak during that month, then won their final four games of the season.
+The Magic finished in second place in the Atlantic Division with a 33–17 record, earning the third seed in the Eastern Conference, and returning to the NBA playoffs after a one-year absence.

-After missing most of the previous season with a knee injury, Penny Hardaway played all 50 games, but his scoring had decreased as he averaged 15.8 points, 5.3 assists and 2.2 steals per game, while Nick Anderson provided the team with 14.9 points, 5.9 rebounds and 1.4 steals per game, and Darrell Armstrong averaged 13.8 points, 6.7 assists and 2.2 steals per game, and was named the NBA Sixth Man of the Year, and also the NBA Most Improved Player of the Year.
+Hardaway averaged 15.8 points, 5.3 assists and 2.2 steals per game, while Nick Anderson averaged 14.9 points, 5.9 rebounds and 1.4 steals per game, and led the Magic with 96 three-point field goals, and Darrell Armstrong provided the team with 13.8 points, 6.7 assists and 2.2 steals per game, and contributed 69 three-point field goals; Armstrong was named the NBA Sixth Man of the Year, and was also named the NBA Most Improved Player of the Year.
 In addition, Austin averaged 9.7 points and 4.8 rebounds per game, while Horace Grant provided with 8.9 points and 7.0 rebounds per game, Harpring contributed 8.2 points and 4.3 rebounds per game, and Bo Outlaw averaged 6.5 points, 5.4 rebounds, 1.3 steals and 1.4 blocks per game, but only played 31 games due to a leg injury.
 Meanwhile, Doleac averaged 6.2 points and 3.0 rebounds per game, and Derek Strong provided with 5.1 points and 3.7 rebounds per game.
 Harpring was named to the NBA All-Rookie First Team, while Doleac was named to the NBA All-Rookie Second Team.

 Darrell Armstrong finished in 15th place in Most Valuable Player voting, while Hardaway finished tied in 16th place, and head coach Chuck Daly finished in fourth place in Coach of the Year voting.
+The Magic finished 17th in the NBA in home-game attendance, with an attendance of 411,091 at the Orlando Arena during the regular season.